ai4society/GenAIResultsComparator/README.md

 <!-- DESCRIPTION_CORE_CONCEPT_START -->

-At the core, the library provides a set of metrics for evaluating text strings given as inputs and produce outputs on a scale of 0 to 1 (normalized), where 1 indicates a perfect match between the texts.
-These scores are use to analyze LLM outputs as well as visualize.
+At its core, the library provides a set of metrics for evaluating various types of outputs—from plain text strings to structured data like planning sequences and time-series.
+These metrics produce normalized scores (typically 0 to 1), where 1 indicates a perfect match, enabling robust analysis and visualization of LLM performance.

 <!-- DESCRIPTION_CORE_CONCEPT_END -->

-**_Class Structure:_** All metrics are implemented as classes, and they can be easily extended to add new metrics.
-The metrics start with the `BaseMetric` class under the `gaico/base.py` file.

-Each metric class inherits from this base class and is implemented with **just one required method**: `calculate()`.
+**Class Structure:** All metrics are implemented as extensible classes inheriting from `BaseMetric`.
+Each metric requires just one method: `calculate()`.

-This `calculate()` method takes two parameters:
+The `calculate()` method takes two main parameters:

-- `generated_texts`: Either a string or a Iterables of strings representing the texts generated by an LLM.
+- `generated_texts`: A single generated output or an iterable (list, numpy array, etc.) of outputs.
-- `reference_texts`: Either a string or a Iterables of strings representing the expected or reference texts.
-This parameter is optional.
-If `reference_texts` is `None`, an empty string, or an empty iterable (e.g., `[]`), the library will assume the first text from `generated_texts` as the reference text for the comparison.
-A warning message will be printed to the console when this occurs.
+- `reference_texts`: A single reference output or an iterable of outputs.

+> [!IMPORTANT] > **Handling Missing References:** If `reference_texts` is `None` or empty, GAICo will automatically use the first item from `generated_texts` as the reference for comparison.
+A warning will be printed to the console.
-If the inputs are Iterables (lists, Numpy arrays, etc.), then the method assumes that there exists a one-to-one mapping between the generated texts and reference texts, meaning that the first generated text corresponds to the first reference text, and so on.

-(This one-to-one mapping applies when `reference_texts` is provided as an iterable of the same length as `generated_texts`.
-If `reference_texts` is a single string, or derived as a single string due to being initially missing, it will be broadcasted for comparison against each text in `generated_texts` if `generated_texts` is an iterable.)

-**_Notes:_**

-- While the library can be used to compare strings, it's main purpose is to aid with comparing results from various LLMs.
-- Due to size constraints, `pip install gaico` will install 5/8 [metrics](#features) supported by the library.
-For the remaining, the library supports [optional installs](#optional-installations-for-gaico), which would only add the needed metric.
+> [!NOTE] > **Batch Processing:** When you provide iterables as input, `calculate()` assumes a one-to-one mapping between generated and reference items.
+If a single reference is provided for multiple generated items, it will be broadcasted for comparison against each one.

+> [!NOTE] > **Optional Dependencies:** The standard `pip install gaico` is lightweight.
+Some metrics with heavy dependencies (like `BERTScore` or `JSDivergence`) require [optional installation](#optional-installations-for-gaico).

-**_Inspiration_** for the library and evaluation metrics was taken from [Microsoft's article on evaluating LLM-generated content](https://learn.microsoft.com/en-us/ai/playbook/technology-guidance/generative-ai/working-with-llms/evaluation/list-of-eval-metrics).
-In the article, Microsoft describes 3 categories of evaluation metrics: **(1)** Reference-based metrics, **(2)** Reference-free metrics, and **(3)** LLM-based metrics. _The library currently supports reference-based metrics._
+**Inspiration:** The design and evaluation metrics are inspired by [Microsoft's article on evaluating LLM-generated content](https://learn.microsoft.com/en-us/ai/playbook/technology-guidance/generative-ai/working-with-llms/evaluation/list-of-eval-metrics).
+GAICo currently focuses on **reference-based metrics.**

 <!-- DESCRIPTION_FULL_END -->